Wave equations with moving potentials: Endpoint Reversed Strichartz Estimates

 In \cite{GC2}, we analyzed the endpoint reversed Strichartz estimates along slanted lines for both homogeneous and inhomogeneous cases.
-Intuitively, the reversed Strichartz estimates along slanted lines are based on the fact that the fundamental solutions of the wave equation in $\mathbb{R}^{3}$ is supported on the light cone.
-For fixed $x$, the propagation will only meet the light cone once.
-Here we further note that for a general smooth trajectory with velocity strictly less than $1$, it will also only intersect the light cone once.
 In this section, we will study the reversed Strichartz estimates along general trajectories in several different settings.